Made With Just Salt & Olive Oil – a Simple & Delicious Recipe for Roasted Fresh Red Beets.

 I suppose beets are a bit of an acquired taste.
 People love them or hate them.
-Their flavor is described as earthy, which I get, but they also have a sweet and almost tangy taste to them.
+Their flavor is described as earthy or metallic, which I get, but they also have a sweet and almost tangy taste to them.
 I love them raw, juiced, steamed, pickled and roasted, of course.

 Roasting is a perfectly simple way to prepare beets.
 Make sure you wear a pair of gloves unless you want to share your love of beets for all to see with your crimson stained hands.
 I scrub, peel and quarter the beets.
 The latter two are optional.

 I usually roast veggies at 375° – 400°.
 This temperature range has always worked best for me.
 I toss and flip the veggies a few times, but if I forget them for a bit, things don’t start to burn.
 You can certainly roast at higher temps and reduced times, just keep a closer eye on the veggies and flip more often.

 Serve As Is or With a Drizzle of Balsamic

 I love these beets served as is.
 Taste & adjust salt if necessary.
 A drizzle of balsamic vinegar also compliments them nicely.